 Sign up for Chalkbeat Colorado’s free daily newsletter to get the latest reporting from us, plus curated news from other Colorado outlets, delivered to your inbox.

-Colorado voters on Tuesday will decide the future of the state’s popular universal free school meals program.
+Colorado voters have overwhelmingly approved of Proposition LL, which would help fund the state’s universal free school meals program.

-Proposition LL would allow Colorado to keep millions in excess revenue raised for the program instead of providing refunds to certain taxpayers.
+Proposition LL will allow Colorado to keep millions in excess revenue raised for the program instead of providing refunds to certain taxpayers.

 Lawmakers placed Proposition LL before voters to exempt money for the school meals program from the state’s Taxpayer Bill of Rights, or TABOR, which requires Colorado to provide tax refunds if money collected from a voter-approved ballot measure exceeds state estimates.